-- Soft Kev 1 10 Corresponds to the 10 soft keys on the Alti-IP 600.
-Use the drop down list to assign one of the following functions to the desired keys: - N/A when selected, the corresponding soft key cannot be used. - BLF (Busy Lamp Field) when selected, enter an extension number in the field below; this will be associated with the corresponding soft key to automatically dial this extension number; the button light next to this soft key indicates that the extension number is busy.
-You can select the Play Beep Tone check box to also have the IP phone play an audible beep or one of 6 different ring tones when the extension number is ringing.
+Use the drop-down list to assign one of the following functions to the desired keys:

+- N/A when selected, the corresponding soft key cannot be used. - BLF (Busy Lamp Field) when selected, enter an extension number in the field below; this will be associated with the corresponding soft key to automatically dial this extension number; the light in this soft key indicates that the extension number is busy.
+You can select the Play Beep Tone check box to also have the IP phone play an audible beep or one of several different ring tones when the extension number is ringing.

-Note: The BLF feature can only be assigned to internal extension numbers, not outside numbers.
+Note: The BLF feature can be assigned only to internal extension numbers, not outside numbers.